jakedenofsky/ISE-Project-Group-21/README.md

 ISE-Project-Group-21

-This project contains codes and data for the ISE 3230 project group 21.
+This project contains codes and data for the ISE 3230 project group 21: Jake Denofsky, Aiden Pulsifer, Leon Chang.

 The goal is to formulate an optimization problem in which, out of 42 possible venues for a Taylor Swift concert, 12 are chosen for her tour.